 Risk management is going to be an integral part of the investment process.
 Effective risk management is critical to fund management for achieving financial soundness.
-Investments by the Scheme shall be made as per the investment objectives of the Scheme and provisions of the Regulations.
 The investment team of the AMC will carry out rigorous in depth credit evaluation of the money market and debt instruments (other than G-Secs) proposed to be invested in.
 The credit evaluation will essentially be a bottom up approach and include a study of the operating environment of the issuer, the past track record as well as the future prospects of the issuer and the short term / long term financial health of the issuer.
 The AMC would incorporate adequate safeguards for controlling risks in the portfolio construction process, which would be periodically evaluated.
 The Scheme will also use derivatives and other hedging instruments, as may be permitted by RBI, from time to time, in order to protect the value of the portfolio.
 Investments by the Scheme shall be made as per the investment objectives of the Scheme and provisions of SEBI regulations.
 AMC has implemented the Bloomberg Portfolio Order Management System as Front Office System (FOS).
-The system has incorporated all the investment restrictions as per SEBI guidelines and "soft" warning alerts at appropriate levels for pre-emptive monitoring.
-The system enables identifying & measuring the risk through various risk measurement tools like various risk ratios, average duration and analyses the same and acts in a preventive manner.
+The system has incorporated all the investment restrictions as per SEBI guidelines and "soft" warning alerts at appropriate levels for preemptive monitoring.
+The system enables identifying & measuring the risk through various risk measurement tools like various risk ratios, average duration and analyzes the same and acts in a preventive manner.